 The core of our customer platform is our Smart CRM: a single database of lead and customer information that allows businesses to track their interactions with contacts and customers, manage their customer activities, and report on their pipeline and sales.
 Our customer platform was built to easily and seamlessly integrate third party applications to further customize to an individual company's industry or needs.
 As data is becoming more important to our customers' success and a differentiator for our business, there is a need to move quickly on data enrichment.
-The acquisition of APIHub, Inc. (dba Clearbit), which closed in December 2023, will allow us to build enriched B2B records directly into our customer platform.
+The acquisition of APIHub, Inc. (dba Clearbit), which closed in December 2023, allowed us to build Breeze Intelligence, a B2B-focused data enrichment tool directly into our customer platform.